Portfolio manager’s Letter December 2010

 After the loans are appropriately classified, subprime and Alt-A loans by the mortgage giants and the FHA and other government programs which amounted to $85 billion in 1997, had skyrocketed to $2.7 trillion by June of 2008.
 This amounted to 59 percent of total loans to these categories, meaning that taxpayers were on the hook for the majority of the liar loans’, the covenant light loans, the CDOs squared and anything else that Wall Street and Mortgage brokers could dream up.

 There is no question that there was a lot of bad behavior on Wall Street, and sure it would be nice to stage a few public hangings, but I’m not sure bad behavior is a hanging offense.
 Even if it were, it would not help to solve the basic problem which was an idiotic monetary policy and a broken political system.
+The fault lines, as Professor Rajan points out, was not a simple problem of banker behavior.
 As Professor Rajan points out above, if the crash were a simple problem of banker behavior, the solution would be easy; the real problem is deeply embedded in our political system, so the solutions are likely to be “much more difficult”.

-In the seventies (the last prolonged period of economic difficulty that we experienced in this country), the problem was inflation, and it took a number of years to find a way to deal with it.
+In the seventies (the last prolonged period of economic difficulty that we experienced in this country), the fault lines were a monetary policy that was out of control.
 Today the real problem is a monetary policy that is trying to solve problems (unemployment) that monetary policy has no business trying to solve, and with a government that has no respect for taxpayer’s money.